ocheupthrust/Terasys-MQTT/doc/README.md

 ```
 * You will see explanations of the config params in comment line.
 For more info you can check [Mosquitto Conf Man Page](https://mosquitto.org/man/mosquitto-conf-5.html).
 NOTICE: Your mosquitto broker service need to be restarted once the configuration file changes to be taken in action.
-### Authorization Plug-in Configuration
+### Authentication Plug-in Configuration
 As you see in the config file, there are several fields for user and topic management.
-In default, Mosquitto supports files for storing users and topics. **BUT**, they require to reboot mosquitto to refresh user or topic info provided n the file. **SO**, we need to use authorization (Auth) plugin and database to **INSTANTLY** add or remove users and their topic privileges, without reboot or file I/O.
+In default, Mosquitto supports files for storing users and topics. **BUT**, they require to reboot mosquitto to refresh user or topic info provided n the file. **SO**, we need to use authentication (Auth) plugin and database to **INSTANTLY** add or remove users and their topic privileges, without reboot or file I/O.
-#### Authorization Database
+#### Authentication Database
-Provided authorization plug-in supports several database technologies to store user and topic data.
+Provided authentication plug-in supports several database technologies to store user and topic data.
 We prefer MySQL for full feature support and variety of man page.
-Before heading on, be sure that you have completed **Installation** steps and installed MySQL correctly.
+Before heading on, be sure that you have completed [Installation](https://github.com/gabod2000/Terasys-MQTT/tree/master/doc#authentication-plug-in-installation) steps and installed MySQL correctly.
 * MySQL will require a database first of anything.
 In that database, we can create required tables and insert tinto that tables.
 To accomplish this creation task, there is a script collection for creating required plug-in database and tables.
 Additionally, it inserts a dummy test user.
 Here the file is :
 ```
 https://github.com/gabod2000/Terasys-MQTT/blob/master/broker/auth/mysql_generator.sql